Carers Rights and Entitlements

 Needs Assessment for an adult

 The person you are caring for is entitled to an assessment of their own needs by the local authority where they live.
 This will assess their physical, mental and emotional needs and as their carer you can be involved in this assessment.
 The assessment will determine if they are eligible for any support.
 There is a threshold for financial support from the local authority and this would be assessed through a financial assessment.
 If they do not meet eligibility for support they will provide them with information and advice on local services who can help meet their needs.
+There is a leaflet with information on paying for

 Contact Richmond Access Team for Richmond residents